Whimsy Stick

 3-5 min

 Hold the pole.
 Drag the lure slowly along the ground in a 6 to 8 foot straight line.
-First, move at a normal walking pace, then slow down.
-Specifically, the lure moves like prey sneaking away, not like a frightened animal running for its life.
-So most dogs activate chase drive faster on slow movement than on fast movement.
+Start at a normal walking pace, then ease off.
+The lure should move like prey sneaking away-not a frightened animal running for its life.
+Most dogs activate chase drive faster on slow movement than on fast movement.

 Let the dog catch the lure within 5 to 10 seconds.
-In fact, the catch is critical.
+The catch is critical.
 This is where the predatory motor pattern closes and the dopamine and serotonin release happens.
-Then reward the catch with verbal praise and let the dog hold the lure for 10 to 15 seconds before starting again.
+Reward the catch with verbal praise and let the dog hold the lure for 10 to 15 seconds before starting again.
 Repeat 3 to 5 times across 3 to 5 minutes.
-Also, end while the dog still wants more.
+End while the dog still wants more.

 What success looks like